Medal of Honor: Frontline: Development

 After the release of Medal of Honor: Underground in 2000, the series’ original developer, DreamWorks Interactive, was acquired by Electronic Arts and merged into EA Los Angeles in April 2000.
 Frontline became the first Medal of Honor installment developed by the new EA Los Angeles studio (formerly DreamWorks Interactive) and the first in the series produced entirely in-house at EA, without the involvement of creator Steven Spielberg.
 Initially a PlayStation 2 exclusive, Electronic Arts confirmed partway through 2002 that the game would be ported to the Xbox and GameCube, marking the franchise’s debut on those platforms.

 During development, the team drew direct inspiration from the acclaimed Omaha Beach sequence in Medal of Honor: Allied Assault.
 The D-Day landing level in Frontline (titled “Your Finest Hour”) was not originally planned, but was added late in production after the Allied Assault mission received an overwhelmingly positive response.
 Lead designer Chris Cross said he had to perform “story gymnastics” to justify Lt.
 Patterson’s presence at Omaha Beach and that despite his reservations the team “found a way” to make it fit in the narrative.
 Implementing the sequence on the PlayStation 2 posed major technical challenges due to the console’s limited memory and processing power.
 Developers were capped at around 8–12 active AI characters on-screen, so they devised creative methods to simulate a much larger battle.
 German bunkers, for example, used automated bullet emitters and static mannequin models in place of AI-controlled enemies, while animation and rendering optimizations were employed to create the illusion of a massive invasion force.
 Despite these hurdles, the Omaha Beach opener became one of Frontline’s signature set pieces and set a more cinematic, large-scale tone that distinguished the game’s design from earlier entries in the series.

 Soundtrack

 Medal of Honor: Frontline Original Soundtrack Recording is the soundtrack album for the game.
 The music was composed by Michael Giacchino in early 2001.
 The score was performed by the Northwest Sinfonia and recorded by Steve Smith at the Bastyr Chapel, between June 11 and 15, 2001.

 Different from the score releases of Medal of Honor and Medal of Honor: Underground, the CD album for Frontline was only available through EA Games' online store.
 A digital release was followed in 2005.

-Parts of the soundtrack would also be re-used in several later games of the series, such as the Medal of Honor: Allied Assault Expansion Packs Spearhead and Breakthrough, Medal of Honor: Infiltrator, Medal of Honor: Pacific Assault, Medal of Honor: Vanguard and Medal of Honor: Airborne.
+Parts of the soundtrack would also be reused in several later games of the series, such as the Medal of Honor: Allied Assault Expansion Packs Spearhead and Breakthrough, Medal of Honor: Infiltrator, Medal of Honor: Pacific Assault, Medal of Honor: Vanguard and Medal of Honor: Airborne.